 3.1 Problem Formulation

 The goal and scope of this risk paper was demonstrate a probabilistic assessment of inhalation risks for the population of workers involved in the production and handling of nano-TiO2.
 TiO2 has a molecular weight of 79.9 grams, appears as white powder at room temperature and has two representative crystal structures: rutile and anatase.
 TiO2 nanomaterials are largely defined as particles and/or aggregates with a primary size ranging from 1 to 100 nm.
 Compared to bulk TiO2, nano-TiO2 have a larger surface area to volume ratio, greater degree of absorption of ultraviolet radiation, decreased scattering of the visible light, and an enhanced photo-catalytic activity.
+Besides the functional advantages ENMs possess, smaller sized particles may also influence the fate/transport, exposure, and hazard potential of the material.

 TiO2 was chosen because it is a high production volume nanomaterial with significant relevance in many industrial and consumer product sectors [7].Nano-TiO2 production in the U.S. is expected to grow from 30,000 metric-tons in 2012 to an estimated 2.4 million metric-tons in 2026, accounting for approximately 99% of the total U.S. TiO2 production [9].
 Similarly because of its wide acceptance into countless consumer products, TiO2 presented an appropriate case study to assess potential human health risks.
 Furthermore, we chose to focus on occupational inhalation exposure due to a plausible assumption of exposure to high, concentrated levels of pristine TiO2 powder compared with consumer exposures and end-of-life (EOL) scenarios whose exposure potential to pristine ENM is less well-understood.
 Inhalation is also likely to be an important exposure pathway for not only TiO2 but many nanomaterials, particularly spherical, metal oxides produced as powders, and thus contributes to a general understanding of occupational risks to inhalation of ENMs.